Dash: Accelerating Distributed Private Convolutional Neural Network Inference with Arithmetic Garbled Circuits: Design of

-Similar to Slalom~\cite{DBLP:conf/iclr/TramerB19} and \gazelle{}~\cite{DBLP:conf/uss/JuvekarVC18}, we can also split the computation into an \emph{offline phase} and an \emph{online phase}.
-In the offline phase (which corresponds to steps 1, 2, and 3 of the workflow), the model owner can already use the garbling device to prepare $\mathsf{gNN}$.
-In the online phase, the input owner arrives and wants to perform the inference with its sensitive data $\mathsf{In}$.
-By precomputing $\mathsf{gNN}$, which is typically the bottleneck of the computation, in the offline phase, we can speed up the online phase significantly.
-Of course, we assume that all messages to and from the garbling device are encrypted by any state-of-the-art encryption protocol.
+Similar to Slalom~\cite{DBLP:conf/iclr/TramerB19} and \gazelle{}~\cite{DBLP:conf/uss/JuvekarVC18}, we also split the computation into an \emph{offline} and an \emph{online phase}.
+In the offline phase (steps 1, 2, and 3), the model owner can already use the garbling device to prepare $\mathsf{gNN}$.
+Since this is typically the bottleneck of the computation, moving it to the offline phase allows us to speed up the online phase significantly.
+In the online phase, the input owner performs the inference with its sensitive data $\mathsf{In}$ and profits of the pre-computation.
+We assume the messages in step 1, 4, and 10 to be sent over an authenticated and encrypted channel.
+The messages in step 3, 6 and 8 are protected through the garbling properties.